npaila-x64/ingdatos_icc742_ride_booking/README.md

-# Ride Booking ETL with Prefect - Medallion Architecture
+# Ride Booking ETL with Prefect - Medallion Architecture (Apache Iceberg)

 A production-ready ETL pipeline implementing the **Medallion Architecture** (Bronze → Silver → Gold) for ride booking analytics.
-This project processes ride booking data from CSV files into a multi-layered analytical data warehouse using **Prefect** orchestration and **PostgreSQL** storage.
+This project processes ride booking data from CSV files into a multi-layered analytical data lakehouse using **Prefect** orchestration and **Apache Iceberg** storage.

 ## 🎯 Overview